mattearly/AncientArcher/design.md

 #### Overview

-Ancient Archer is Closed Source Game Engine in development.
+Ancient Archer (TM) is an open source game engine.

 #### Context

-Includes 3D/2D Renderering, Math, Controls, Display, Cameras, Shaders, Lighting, and Sound.
+Includes 3D/2D Renderering, Math, Physics, Controls, Display, Cameras, Shaders, Lighting, and Sound.
 A user can script modules into games or anything desired using their custom assets.

 #### Goals